Thomas J. Knopf

 Ann O'Malley Shake

-Ann O’Malley Shake began her legal career in 1982.
-Before law school she worked as a teacher in a Headstart program in Eastern Kentucky, so she is well familiar with childlike and difficult behavior and appropriate ways of working successfully with such challenges.
-She also worked as a social worker in a residential treatment facility where she developed keen active listening skills.
+Judge Ann O'Malley Shake began her legal career in 1982.
 As a lawyer, her practice was primarily business and commercial real estate matters, in addition to an 18 month stint as a prosecutor in drunk driving cases.
-A judge since 1990, she presided in every division of district court and has now spent more than 10 years in Circuit Court.
-She has presided over multiple personal injury, wrongful death, business, real estate and decedent’s estate disputes, among others.
-In 2 years of mediating cases, she has mediated many, many personal injury, wrongful death, business, real estate and decedent’s estate disputes which have resulted in settlements.
-What she enjoys most about mediating is spending (usually) 1 day with a case, and, at the end of the day, having the experience of relief by the parties and their lawyers when a difficult litigation matter is resolved.
+Elected to the bench in 1990, she presided in every division of district court (including 2 years exclusively in the probate division), she served for 12 years in Circuit Court (general jurisdiction) and concluded her judicial career for the last 18 months as a judge on the Kentucky Court of Appeals.
+She presided over multiple personal injury, wrongful death, business, real estate and decedent's estate disputes, among others.
+In years of mediating cases, she has mediated many, many personal injury, wrongful death, business, real estate and decedent's estate disputes and employment law cases which have resulted in settlements.
+What she enjoys most about mediating is spending (usually) 1 day with a case, and, at the end of the day, witnessing the relief of the parties and their lawyers when a difficult litigation matter is resolved.
+She has served as arbitrator for many cases, including nursing home claims, real estate matters and business and contract disputes.
 She will be honored to assist you and your client(s).

 Judge Ryan has over thirty years of professional experience and twenty years of Judicial Experience.
 He has tried a variety of cases from fender benders to multi-million dollars products liability and numerous medical negligence cases.
 Judge Ryan is a graduate of the National Judicial College Mediation Program and significant experience in mediating cases.